Quantile Markov Decision Process: Introduction

-\textbf{Dynamic programming for a non-Markovian objective.} The QMDP deals with a non-Markovian objective where the optimal policy may depend on the entire past history.
-Related work \citep{ruszczynski2010risk, jiang2017risk} on risk-sensitive dynamic programming/MDP has considered a nested risk measure which is formed by composing a sequence of one-step risk measures.
-This usually avoids the inconvenience of dealing with non-Markovian structures. \cite{ruszczynski2010risk} provided a method to ``Markovize" a dynamic risk measure. \cite{Yu2017} developed a generic treatment for MDPs with optimized certainty equivalent (OCE) objective; the OCE objective naturally leads to a DP solution.
-Our paper complements this line of literature and shows that in the MDP setting, a non-Markovian objective (such as the quantile objective) can also be solved using a dynamic programming formulation with a careful algorithm design.
-For the quantile objective, we create an auxiliary state that acts like a ``sufficient statistic'' for the past history; then dynamic programming can be executed over the augmented state space with the help of an optimization procedure.
-The dynamic programming results provide insights for understanding a dynamic quantile risk measure and also give a non-constructive explanation for the time-inconsistency \citep{cheridito2009time} of the quantile risk measure.
-The key takeaway is that a quantile objective specifies a family of risk measures and the execution of a QMDP procedure entails a dynamic change of the risk measure within the family, which makes the conventional definition of dynamic risk measure unsuitable for the quantile objective.
-In \textsection \ref{riskmeasure} we discuss this issue in detail and develop a new notion of time-consistent risk measure.
+The dynamic programming results from QMDP also provide insights for understanding a dynamic quantile risk measure and give a non-constructive explanation for the time-inconsistency \citep{cheridito2009time} of the quantile risk measure.
+A quantile objective specifies a family of risk measures.
+The execution of the QMDP solution procedure entails a dynamic change of the risk measure within the family.
+This makes the conventional definition of dynamic risk measure unsuitable for the quantile objective.
+In Section \ref{riskmeasure}, we discuss this issue in detail and develop a new notion of time-consistent risk measure.